shekfeh/gromacs-tutorials/README.md

 used in all subsequent tutorials.
 The tutorials are designed for GROMACS version 5.1.
 If you are using an older version, some of the commands or parameters may have changed.
-Note especially that the pull code for umbrella sampling has changed since 5.0, and especially any 4.x release.
+Note especially that the pull code for umbrella sampling has changed since 5.0 and older releases.

 I assume you have some working knowledge of the command line.
 Specifically, you should know how to make directories, change into them, and edit text files.